Disaster and Emergency Management BSc (Hons) with foundation year

 • Disaster and emergency management professionals play a critical role in lessening the impact of human, technological and environmental catastrophes.
 Professionals work with numerous partners to quickly and accurately assess situations and communities affected, advising on all aspects of response and recovery, as well as future prevention or management strategies.

-• Multidisciplinary in nature, this course draws on aspects of technology, physical science, engineering, sociology and human geography.
-We also place considerable emphasis on the acquisition of practical skills – from table-top or virtual emergency response scenarios, to laboratory exercises and field-based management of disaster, both in the UK (with Outreach Rescue) and overseas through two mandatory international field trip modules2.
-The cost of the mandatory field trips are to be confirmed.
-Please revisit this page before applying.
+• We place considerable emphasis on the acquisition of practical skills – from table-top or virtual emergency response scenarios, to laboratory exercises and field-based management of disaster, both in the UK and overseas through two mandatory international field trip modules2 (see Fees and Funding section for more details).

-• This course is designed to equip you with the necessary knowledge to identify, critically analyse, assess, respond to and recover from a growing range of crisis, emergency and disaster situations and to operate confidently in practitioner, policy and management sectors.
+• This course is designed to equip you with the necessary knowledge to identify, critically analyse, assess, respond to and recover from, a growing range of crisis, emergency and disaster situations and to operate confidently in practitioner, policy and management sectors.

 A star in the centre of a rosette.